AugustMajtenyi/StickFigureBoxing/README.md

 Usage:

-To use on your own computer, you'll need to install jQuery and host a local server to connect to the p5.js libraries.
+To use on your own computer, you'll need to host a local server to connect to the p5.js libraries.
+I have found https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb/related?hl=en to be an easy solution for this.

 ______________________________________________________________________________________________________________________